 14. Making Taxpayers’ Contributions to the EU Budget Visible: Towards greater transparency and legitimacy

 15. Suspending EU Funds to Member States that Breach the Rule of Law: A new accountability mechanism?

-16. Protecting EU Financial Interests through Criminal Law: The shortcomings of the PIF directive and repercussions for the European Public Prosecutor’s Office (EPPO)
+16. Protecting EU Financial Interests through Criminal Law: The shortcomings of the PIF directive and repercussions for the functioning of the EPPO

 Demelsa Benito Sánchez

-17. Securing Impact from Audit: Ensuring effective budgetary scrutiny by the European Parliament in drawing on the work of the European Court of Auditors
+17. Securing Impact from Audit: Budgetary scrutiny by the European Parliament and its use of findings by the European Court of Auditors

 María-Luisa Sánchez-Barrueco is Senior Lecturer in EU Law and Politics in the Transnational Law Department at the University of Deusto, Bilbao, Spain.